 When you go to the providers outside the network, you can present the insurance card.
 The insurance card has all the information the provider's office will need to bill the insurance company directly such as the certificate number, claims filing address in the U.S., and toll-free number to call and verify the coverage.

 It still depends upon the provider whether to bill the insurance company directly or not.
 Even if the provider accepts the card, there is no network negotiated fee.
 If you have to first pay, you can get reimbursement by filing a Claim Form.
-You can either use the claim form you receive in the mail along with the insurance card or you can download it from our Client Center.
+You can either use the claim form you receive in the mail along with the insurance card or you can download it from MyAccount.